GBShadow/saveHeroes/backend/README.md

 ## How to use

-Clone repository with command in your terminal: `http`
+Clone repository with command in your terminal: `git clone https://github.com/GBShadow/saveHeroes`